nathanielsimard/overview-navigation/README.md

 In the overview, the user can press `space` and letters are going to pop in the corner of every window.
 To focus a particular window, you have to press its letters one after the other.

+It is also possible to close a window by keeping `shift` pressed while selecting a window.

 ### Example with few open windows

 ![Example 1](assets/desktop-1.png)